 This project was undertaken at the request of public health researchers in CARICOM.
 In 2015, researchers began a 36-month project to measure government action on NCD prevention against prior regional political commitments (IDRC, 2018; Samuels et al., 2017).
 Following this research project and the publication of the CARICOM Public Health Agency’s Six-Point Policy Package, public health researchers expressed interest in understanding the next steps – what they described as ‘the black box of regional policy implementation’.
 This research project was a response to this request, beginning in 2019 as part of a research award at the Canadian International Development Research Centre.
-I conducted 32 semi-structured interviews with 30 unique participants involved in national and regional standard setting in-person in St Kitts and Nevis and Barbados in July and August 2019, and via phone with participants in Jamaica from September to October 2019.
+I conducted 32 semi-structured interviews with 31 unique participants involved in national and regional standard setting in-person in St Kitts and Nevis and Barbados in July and August 2019, and via phone with participants mostly from Jamaica from September to November 2019.
 Participants were either technical officers with standard setting organizations or committee members.
 Committee members were categorized into overlapping groups for writing to maintain confidentiality where needed (see Table below).

-I conducted four additional interviews with related subject matter experts to further inform the analysis.
-While 11 member-states of CARICOM were ‘actively’ involved in standard setting for FOPL, these three states – St Kitts and Nevis, Barbados, and Jamaica – were chosen as case studies to illustrate different characteristics of the full CARICOM membership.
+I conducted three additional interviews with related subject matter experts to further inform the analysis.
+While 11 member-states of CARICOM were ‘active’ in standard setting for FOPL, three states – St Kitts and Nevis, Barbados, and Jamaica – were chosen as case studies to illustrate the different characteristics of the full CARICOM membership.
 Jamaica and Trinidad are the two largest food manufacturers and exporters in the region, though Jamaica has the larger population.
-Saint Kitts and Nevis is one of the smallest states in CARICOM, has little-to-no food manufacturing and export, and has only recently become integrated into international standard-setting infrastructure.
+St Kitts and Nevis is one of the smallest states in CARICOM, has little-to-no food manufacturing and export, and has only recently become integrated into international standard-setting infrastructure.
 Finally, Barbados represents a good middle-ground case, where there is some small local food manufacturing, little export, and medium-sized (for the Caribbean) population.
 Barbados is also where the CARICOM Regional Organisation for Standards and Quality (CROSQ) is located.

-I use a majority vote at the regional standard setting level to signal intermediate outcomes of success or failure.
+I use a majority vote at the regional standard setting level to as a proxy signal for the intermediate outcomes of success or failure.
 In the summer of 2019, after a suggestion to delay FOPL indefinitely (see Section 4 for more details) all member states submitted votes.
 Barbados, highly supportive, voted to keep FOPL.
 St Kitts and Nevis voted to delay indefinitely.
-Jamaica’s national committee could not get to a consensus position to vote and thus abstained from the vote.
-Since then, Jamaica’s government has announced a national rejection of FOPL in 2021 (Chung, 2021), while Barbados and St Kitts have not.
+Jamaica’s national committee could not achieve a consensus position to vote and thus abstained from the vote.
+Since then, Jamaica’s government has announced a national rejection of FOPL in 2021 (Chung, 2021), while Barbados and St Kitts have not announced any decisions.

 Interview data was coded in January and February of 2020, using a grounded theory approach (Charmaz, 2006) in Nvivo software.
 An initial round of coding saw 15 major themes emerge, and in subsequent coding rounds three more higher-level codes were added as well as sub-codes.
 A second coder also reviewed the data to determine whether codes were consistently applied (Schreier, 2012).
 The three discursive framing strategies outlined below are taken from the codes from Resistance Strategies > Reframing, which were determined by first coding for participants’ positions on FOPL (positive, negative, neither) and then identifying strategies of resistance or support.
 Neutral participants who were compelled or persuaded by both resistance strategies and some support strategies are referred to throughout the following analysis.
-Additional desk research took place in 2020 to fill in remaining gaps, including significant document review from relevant international organizations regarding standard setting (WTO, ISO, CROSQ) and health policy making and sharing (PAHO, WHO).
+Additional desk research took place in 2020 to fill in remaining questions, including significant document review from relevant international organizations regarding standard setting (WTO, ISO, CROSQ) and health policy making and sharing (PAHO, WHO).